IsraelBeltran/gdpr-fingerprint-pii/README.md

 <br/><img src="images/EnvVar.png" alt="EnvVar" width="640" border="10" /><br/><br/>
 - Update the model id against `wks_model` entry.
 Also here is where you will update all your configuration data.
 Update/edit all the configuration data as required.
 Finally verify that all other configuration parameters are correct.
 Click `Save`.<br/>
 <br/><img src="images/EnvVarModelId.png" alt="EnvVarModelId" width="640" border="10" /><br/><br/>
-- The application restages.
-When the application is running, we are ready to use the application to extract personal data and score them from unstructured text.<br/>
+- The application restarts.
+When the application is running again, we are ready to use the application to extract personal data and score them from unstructured text.<br/>
 <br/><img src="images/AppRestarting.png" alt="AppRestarting" width="640" border="10" /><br/>